Graph Matching with Bi-level Noisy Correspondence: Method

 where $\mathbf{I}_{n}$ is the identity matrix, $\mathcal{H}$ is the row-wise cross-entropy function with mean reduction and $\rho$ is the softmax function applied row-wise such that each row sums to one, \textit{i.e.},

 where $[\mathbf{P}_{A}]_i\in \mathbb{R}^{1\times d}$ is the $i$-row of $\mathbf{P}_{A}$, and $\tau$ is the softmax temperature fixed as $0.07$.

-Although the popular InfoNCE loss might be an effective solution to the linear assignment problem~\cite{moskalev2022contrasting}, it ignores another essential perspective in graph matching, \textit{i.e.}, edge alignment.
+Although the popular InfoNCE loss might be an effective solution to the linear assignment problem, it ignores another essential perspective in graph matching, \textit{i.e.}, edge alignment.
 In fact, it is generally accepted that considering the edge information in graphs makes the matching more robust~\cite{PCA}.
-Nevertheless, contrastive learning can not sufficiently utilize the graph structure and might obtain suboptimal results.
-To this end, we augment the contrastive loss with two novel graph-geometric consistency regularizers, namely, with-graph consistency and cross-graph consistency, to further exploit the edge correlation.
+Therefore, contrastive learning can not sufficiently utilize the graph structure and might obtain suboptimal results.
+Hence, we augment the contrastive loss with two novel graph-geometric consistency regularizers, namely, within-graph consistency and cross-graph consistency, to further exploit the edge correlation.

 \paragraph{Within-graph consistency} aims to encourage the alignment between edges within each image,

 where $\|\cdot\|_F$ is the Frobenius norm.
 The within-graph consistency is a direct quadratic assignment regularizer.